-Fife House was founded by a group of concerned community members.
-Led by Mary Anne Shaw, they were inspired by the story of George Fife, a local lawyer who lost his struggle with AIDS.
-This group recognized the urgent need in Toronto for supportive housing for people living with HIV/AIDS.
-On February 10, 1988, they established Fife House as a charitable organization to begin to fill this need.
+Fife House was founded by a group of concerned community members inspired by the story of George Fife, a local lawyer who lost his struggle with AIDS.
+On February 10, 1988, Fife House was established as a charitable organization to begin to fill urgent need in Toronto for supportive housing for people living with HIV/AIDS.

 Growth in Programs